jsdom/webidl2js/README.md

 Returns the corresponding impl class instance for a given wrapper class instance, or returns the argument back if it is not an implementation class instance.

+## The generated `bundle-entry.js` file

+webidl2js also generates a `bundle-entry.js` file in the same directory as all interface wrapper files and the utilities file.
+This file contains only one exported function, `bootstrap(globalName, globalObj, defaultPrivateData)`, which when called will expose all interfaces generated onto the provided `globalObj`.
+For interfaces annotated with `[WebIDL2JSFactory]` (documented below), it will automatically create the interface with the given `defaultPrivateData` and expose them the same way as ordinary interfaces.
+The return value is an object containing all interface wrappers, including the newly created ones for `[WebIDL2JSFactory]`.

+As the name implies, this file is also fit for bundling all interface files through a code bundler such as Browserify and webpack, for faster loading of the initial interface wrappers.
+Care must be taken however to avoid bundling the implementation files as well.

 ## Web IDL features

 webidl2js is implementing an ever-growing subset of the Web IDL specification.
 So far we have implemented: